apache/nuttx/configs/README.txt

       for the main user thread that begins at the user_start() entry point.
     CONFIG_PTHREAD_STACK_MIN - Minimum pthread stack size
     CONFIG_PTHREAD_STACK_DEFAULT - Default pthread stack size

-appconfig -- This is another configuration file that is specific to the application.
-This file is copied into the application build directory when NuttX is configured.
-See ../apps/README.txt for further details.

-setenv.sh -- This is a script that you can include that will be installed at the toplevel of the directory structure and can be sourced to set any necessary environment variables.
-You will most likely have to customize the default setenv.sh script in order for it to work correctly in your environment.

 Supported Boards
 ^^^^^^^^^^^^^^^^